Hyper Misao

-Hyper Misao (ハイパーミサヲ, Haipā Misao) is a Japanese professional wrestler currently working for the Japanese promotions Tokyo Joshi Pro Wrestling.
+Hyper Misao (ハイパーミサヲ, Haipā Misao) is a Japanese professional wrestler working for the Japanese promotions Tokyo Joshi Pro Wrestling and DDT Pro-Wrestling.

 Professional wrestling career

 Tokyo Joshi Pro Wrestling (2015–present)

-Misao made her professional wrestling debut at TJPW Shinjuku Dash on February 28, 2015, where she teamed up with Mizuho in a losing effort against Chikage Kiba and Kanna as a result of a tag team match.
+Misao became interested in professional wrestling when she encountered a DDT Pro-Wrestling street event which had entered a handmade goods festival she was attending.
+She made her debut at TJPW Shinjuku Dash on February 28, 2015, where she teamed up with Mizuho in a losing effort against Chikage Kiba and Kanna as a result of a tag team match.
 During her time in the promotion, she was part of the Neo Biishiki-gun stable and chased after various championships promoted by it.
 At TJPW Yes!
 Wonderland 2022 on May 3, she unsuccessfully challenged Shoko Nakajima for the Princess of Princess Championship.
 At TJPW Spring Tour '22 on April 17, 2022, Misao participated in a 20-on-1 handicap match in which she, alongside Arisu Endo, Haruna Neko, Hikari Noa, Maki Itoh, Yuki Kamifuku, Yuki Arai and others defeated Marika Kobashi.
-While in a brief abroad excursion, she compted in Pro-Wrestling: EVE's Wrestle Queendom 5 from November 13, 2022, where she teamed up with Session Moth Martina to unsuccessfully challenge The Uprising (Rhia O'Reilly and Skye Smitson) for the Pro-Wrestling: EVE Tag Team Championship.
+While in a brief abroad excursion, she competed in Pro-Wrestling: EVE's Wrestle Queendom 5 from November 13, 2022, where she teamed up with Session Moth Martina to unsuccessfully challenge The Uprising (Rhia O'Reilly and Skye Smitson) for the Pro-Wrestling: EVE Tag Team Championship.
+On May 25, 2023, Misao produced the show HYPE!, the sequel to which was held the following year on April 19, 2024.